ThibautRoe/OC-2-Booki/README.md

-# Booki
+# Booki - Travel agency

 Project #2 of OpenClassrooms certification / Fullstack Web Developer

-Develop a static HTML / CSS page based on a Figma design
+Develop a static HTML / CSS page based on a Figma design for a travel agency

 ## Preview